modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 <demo-1 />
 ```

-- supports vue components and has "magical" import for them
+- supports Vue components and has "magical" import for them
 - no support for generic JavaScript or passing properties to components

 ### React

-For React you can use [Mdx](https://mdxjs.com/) which extends Markdown with JSX support.
-Mdx is available via multiple tools like [Gatsby](https://www.gatsbyjs.org/), [docz](https://www.docz.site/), [storybook](https://storybook.js.org/), etc.
+For React you can use [MDX](https://mdxjs.com/) which extends Markdown with JSX support.
+MDX is available via multiple tools like [Gatsby](https://www.gatsbyjs.org/), [docz](https://www.docz.site/), [storybook](https://storybook.js.org/), etc.

 ```md
 import { Chart } from '../components/chart'